Youngjin-KimY/blog/_posts/2022-02-23-kotlin-basic.md

   - Lamdba and Null
 ---

-### Alarm!!! this is not informatic article, just for me. it's not kindly letting you know about Kotlin.
+### Alarm!!! this is not informatic article, just for me.
+This article is not kindly letting you know about Kotlin.